 These are the Anycast IP addresses for Umbrella:

 USA-only DNS resolvers guarantee only that DNS queries are resolved by a USA-based Umbrella datacenter.
 Block pages and the selective proxy still use global Anycast and may go to any datacenter, including one located outside of the USA.

 Note: We recommend that only users who have administrative access to the router, DNS server, or their own computer attempt to use these instructions as you need this level of access to complete these steps.

 Determine which device or server on your network maintains the addresses of your public DNS servers—most often a router or DNS server.
 Typically, the device that provides an internal non-routable IP address (DHCP) or the device that serves as your default gateway is also where you configure public DNS servers.

 Once you’ve logged in, find the DNS settings for this device.
-If you're unsure of where these settings are, see Step 3 – Change your DNS server addresses for guidance on configuring a server or router.
+If you're unsure of where these settings are and require guidance on configuring a server or router, see Step 3 – Change your DNS server addresses.
 As well, try one of the following guides:

 The process for changing your DNS settings varies according to the operating system and version (Windows, Mac or Linux) or the device (DNS server, router, or mobile device).
 This procedure might not apply for your OS, router, or device.
 For authoritative information, see vendor documentation.